nikos-glikis/phalcon-boilerplate/README.md

 - Migrations in environments.
 - No support for PHPStorm.
 There is some support for autocomplete, but nothing like Symfonys PHPStorm plugin.

 Its good to have options.
-A dev must be flexiple depending on the job at hand.
+A dev must be flexible depending on the job at hand.

-I have found that PhalconPHP is flexiple but it doesn't enforce specific architectures.
-It has the nessary tools for you to glue together your project.
+I have found that PhalconPHP is flexible but it doesn't enforce specific architectures.
+It has the necessary tools for you to glue together your project.
+This concept is more complicated and takes time.

-This is my attempt to making Phalcon Framework more Symfony-Like, the way I prefer my environment to be setup on each project, without comprimising performance.
+This is my attempt to making Phalcon Framework more Symfony-Like, the way I prefer my environment to be setup on each project, without compromising performance.
 The goal is to create a template framework to start working with so that I don't research the same issues each time I start a new project.

 What I have added: